 US bases in the UK and UK bases overseas – what they are and what they do

 United States forces have had a continuous presence in the United Kingdom since the Second World War.
 Located throughout Britain, US military bases have contributed to illegal and immoral drone strikes, the transportation of weapons for military operations overseas, mass surveillance and the globally destabilising missile defence system.
+And now it looks like US nuclear weapons will even be based here.

 As pillars of American global dominance, these bases severely undermine UK sovereignty.
 With negligible control over the actions American forces have undertaken from within UK territory, the British government has consequently been implicated in activities which may well have violated international law and have certainly resulted in civilian fatalities.